jsonh-org/Jsonh/README.md

 - If the number starts with `0o` or `0O`, every digit is octal (base-8).
 - Otherwise, every digit is decimal (base-10).

 Digits can be separated by underscores (`_`).
-Leading or trailing underscores are not allowed.
+Leading and trailing underscores are not allowed.

 ```jsonh
 [